Azerbaijan’s president accuses Russia of downing airliner in Christmas Day crash and covering up cause

 Aliyev said Sunday that instead of making up theories about the reason for the crash, Russia should instead take the blame and apologize fully.

+He also said that Russia suggested that the Interstate Aviation Committee investigate the disaster, but Azerbaijan “categorically refused” because “it is no secret that this organization consists mostly of Russian officials and is headed by Russian citizens.”

+“If we had seen fair and reasonable steps by Russia in the immediate aftermath of the accident, we probably would not have objected.
+But we saw that attempts to cover up the case were quite obvious,” Aliyev said.

-“Of course, our plane was hit by accident… there can be no talk of a deliberate act of terror here,” he said, according to AZERTAC.
+“Of course, our plane was hit by accident… there can be no talk of a deliberate act of terror here,” he said.

 “Unfortunately, for the first three days, we heard nothing from Russia except for some absurd theories,” Aliyev said.